Nestio/lunchmove/README.md

 ### Front end dependencies and development:

 The front end assets are located in the public/assets folder.
-Packages are managed via NPM and Bower.
+Packages are managed via NPM.
 To install the front end assets, navigate to the folder and run the following commands:

     $ cd static/app
     $ npm install